brandon-rhodes/sphinx-tutorial/handout/quick-sphinx.rst

  .. index:: pair: copper, wire

  This paragraph will be listed in the index under both “wire, copper” and “copper, wire.”
-See the index documentation for even more complex ways of building index entries.
+See the Sphinx documentation for even more complex ways of building index entries.

  Many kinds of cross-reference can be used inside of a paragraph: